 K03 vs K03s

-The K03 turbo, will realistically see about 190-200bhp once remapped depending on how much supporting hardware there is fitted such as downpipes, intercoolers, intake pipes etc.
+The K03 turbo, will realistically see around 190-200bhp once remapped depending on how much supporting hardware there is fitted such as downpipes, intercoolers, intake pipes etc.

-The K03s turbo will range in power when remapped, with a simple stage 1 remap taking power to around 210-220bhp or with full stage 2 hardware and supporting mods then typically power can range from around 235bhp-255bhp.
+The K03s turbo will range in power when remapped, with a simple stage 1 remap taking power to around 210-220bhp.
+If full stage 2 hardware and supporting mods are fitted then the typically power can range from around 235bhp-255bhp.
 Others have seen more power if the engine is really healthy however, the average figures are quoted above and every car’s setup is different.

 With the K03 framed turbos, the best method to extract power is the ensure that you can get as much cold air into the turbo as possible, and ensure it also has a good exhaust system to remove the exhaust gases.
 Air flow is crucial for these small framed turbos, and the easier you can get the air flowing through the turbo, and across the engine cylinders the better.